Massage Therapy Schools in Nebraska

 Licenses for cosmetologists and cosmetology instructors expire on December 31 of even-numbered years.
 Electrologists must renew by July 31 of odd-numbered years.
 Esthetics licenses expire on the last day of September in even-numbered years.
 Nail technicians have to renew by December 31 of odd-numbered years.
 Late fees of $25 to $75 are assessed if you renew your license after the expiration date.
 Cosmetologists pay a $118 renewal fee, as do estheticians, electrologists, nail technicians, and permanent makeup artists.
 The fee is $100 for massage therapists.
-Nebraska requires eight hours of continuing education to renew any license.
+Nebraska requires 12 hours of continuing education to renew a massage therapy license.

 The hospitality business is booming in the Midwest, so this may be a great time to start a career as a massage therapist.
-From 2012 through 2022, O*Net predicts a 17% increase in Nebraska massage therapy jobs.
+From 2016 through 2026, CareerOneStop predicts a 25% increase in Nebraska massage therapy jobs.
 You may be able to use your skills in a variety of work settings, from spas and salons to massage therapy clinics.
 Your personal job outlook may depend on which part of Nebraska you live in, as larger cities tend to have a greater need for massage therapists and other cosmetology professionals.
 The salary you earn as a massage therapist depends on your personal skill, how intensively you market your skills, and which setting you work in.
-O*Net indicates that the average salary for a Nebraska massage therapist is $27,400 per year.
+The Bureau of Labor Statistics indicates that the average salary for a Nebraska massage therapist is $54,810 per year.
 In many cases, massage therapists earn tips on top of their base salaries.
-If you work in a high-end environment, youre likely to earn larger tips from your clients.
+If you work in a high-end environment, you're likely to earn larger tips from your clients.